Introducing Generation Healthcare - giving parents peace of mind with a range of child-only health insurance plans. Learn more.

 So stick with it, the withdrawal period will pass, peaking at around 48 hours and passing completely by two weeks – after this, it really is just force of habit that you will be battling against.
 The early days may prove hard going at times but remember, millions before you have been successful and there’s no reason you can’t join them and become a healthier (and wealthier!) ex-smoker too.

 Give it a few more weeks and you will begin to benefit from a reduction in blood pressure and improvements to circulation and blood oxygen levels, making everyday activities and exercise easier.
 You’ll also begin to find that you suffer less with coughs and colds as your immune system is boosted and the increased oxygen in your bloodstream should make you feel more energised and less tired at the end of each day.

 1 month – 3 months

-As the months continue to pass and you remain smoke-free, you may begin to notice further improvements to your energy levels and immunity, but also lowered stress levels as you will no longer be battling with the craving and withdrawal cycle and you may also notice a marked improvement in your senses of smell and taste.
+As the months continue to pass and you remain smoke-free, you may begin to notice further improvements to your energy levels and immunity, but also lower stress levels as you will no longer be battling with the craving and withdrawal cycle and you may also notice a marked improvement in your senses of smell and taste.
 Your risk of suffering a heart attack will begin to decrease.